c8r/x0/README.md

 ## Features

 - Hot-loading development environment
+- Works with any React component\*
+- No convoluted APIs
 - Renders static HTML
 - Renders JS bundles
 - Use any CSS-in-JS library
-- Works with any React component\*
+- Routing with [react-router][react-router]
+- Async data fetching

 \* Components cannot rely on bundler features like webpack loaders